Wang takes 3-shot lead at Qatar Masters

-DOHA, Qatar (AP) -- Jeunghun Wang broke through a crowded leaderboard with a 7-under 65 Saturday to open a three-shot lead at the Qatar Masters.
+DOHA, Qatar (AP) -- Jeunghun Wang broke through a crowded leaderboard with a 7-under 65 in Saturday's third round to open a three-shot lead at the Qatar Masters.

-The 21-year-old South Korean, who is on 15-under 201 overall, made three birdies around the turn to grab the lead, and never relinquished it with two birdies in his last three holes.
+The 21-year-old South Korean, who is 15-under 201 overall, made three birdies around the turn to grab the lead, and never relinquished it with two birdies in his last three holes.

 It was the best round on another windy day in Doha.

-Note: (This story has been corrected to show that Ernie Els is 7 under, not 5 under, after the end of the third round.)